Diskcat

 Operation

 Diskcat's default is to recurse the entire directory tree from its default directory (if you were at root, this means the entire drive), and to list every file to the screen.
-It produces an output listing which is normally in a three column format.
-The first column is the filename including the path (defaulted to 60 characters so it is easily viewed on the screen); the second column is filesize; and the third column is the file attributes.
-If an output is selected, the disk serial number of the source drive is added as a default fourth column as seen below(at Sample Output).
-If you want output different from the default, appropriate options must be set.
-Pay attention.
+It produces an output listing which is normally in a four column format.
+The first column is the filename including the path (defaulted to 60 characters, modified with the -w XX option); the second column is filesize; and the third column is the file attributes followed by the last write date.
+If an output is selected, the disk serial number of the source drive is added as a default fourth column as seen below at Sample Output.

 Top